-There are two very different audiences here at this convocation.
-In front of me, in the center section of the auditorium, you 177 freshman and transfer students are about to begin your university careers at Syracuse.
-And next to you students, watching over you as always, are your families and loved ones.
-I have very brief and separate messages to each of these two audiences.
+There are several very different audiences here at this convocation.
+In front of me, in the center section of the auditorium, are many of the more than 200 new freshman, discovery, transfer, and international exchange students about to begin your university careers at Syracuse.
+Some of you students are blessed to have parents or family members here too.

-To the entering students of 2016: In a few moments, Dean Maurice Harris will ask you to rise and to receive and accept the charge.
-The words I will speak to you, and the words you will speak to me, are adapted from a charge first spoken on this campus 145 years ago in 1871.
+Let me first speak to the entering students of 2017: In a few moments, Dean Maurice Harris will ask you to rise and to receive and accept the charge.
+The words I will speak to you, and the words you will speak to me, are adapted from a charge first spoken on this campus 146 years ago in 1871.

-The Chancellor who spoke them, Erastus Haven, and the students who heard them could not have imagined what Syracuse University would become in 2016.
+The Chancellor who spoke them, Erastus Haven, and the students who heard them could not have imagined what Syracuse University would become in 2017.